-Before I had kids, putting in extra hours was a piece of cake.
+Before I became a working mom, putting in extra hours at the office was a piece of cake.
 I did it often and I didn’t mind it.
 I’ll text the husband, order takeaway, share it with my colleagues and finish the work.
 Go home, sleep, repeat.
 I’d even have time to squeeze in a workout at the gym.

 But like with everything else in life, having kids complicates the whole thing about working overtime.